 How To Tame A Cockatoo That Bites

-As cockatoos are more prone to biting than other parrots, you may need to train them out of this behavior.
+Cockatoos are more prone to biting than other parrots, so you may need to train them to avoid this behavior.
 The first rule is to do all you can not to respond, as it’s a form of attention.

 Spend time with the cockatoo, teaching them to enjoy your company.
 If a cockatoo still bites occasionally, consider other explanations for biting.
 These can include the following: